138-foot Catamaran Cascadia

-You need to be able to step into a zodiac (with assistance) from the ship, and up from the floor of the zodiac back onto the ship.
+You need to be able to step into our rugged shore boats (with assistance) from the ship, and up from the floor of the shore boat back onto the ship.

-Ashore, you need to be able to get out of a zodiac on a beach with no docks.
-This involves sitting on the side of the pontoon, swinging your legs over the side, and standing up, with someone lending you a hand.
+Ashore, you need to be able to get out of the shore boat on a beach with no docks.
+This involves unloading off the ramp.

 Ashore, you need to be able to walk along uneven shoreline.